ScottyP90/Week_6_Day_1_Homework/munder.md

 const verdict = declareMurderer();
 console.log(verdict);
 ```
-#The verdict should be 'The murderer is Mr. Green'.
-Both the are called but the last one that was called was changeMurderer it changed to Mr. Green rather then Mrs White.
+#The verdict should be 'The murderer is Mrs. White'.
+When changeMurderer is called it changes to Mr. Green and then Mrs. White since plotTwist is called in the function.

 #### Episode 7